 The Nigerian government awarded Alakija’s company an oil prospecting license in 1993, which was later converted to an oil mining lease.

 The Agbami field has been operating since 2008; Famfa Oil says it will likely operate through 2024.

 She is one of the richest women in the world.

 Along with Aliko Dangote, three other Nigerian billionaires who made the list were oil and telecoms mogul Mike Adenuga whose fortune is currently estimated at $7.7 billion, Abdulsamad Rabiu ($3.1 billion) and Folorunsho Alakija, with an estimated at $1 billion.

 With a net worth of $10.1 billion, Nigerian billionaire Aliko Dangote is the wealthiest man in Africa and the only African on the list of the top 100 richest in the world.

 Isabel dos Santos, an Angolan businesswoman, the eldest child of Angola’s former President José Eduardo dos Santos (who served as President of Angola from 1979 to 2017), is the richest woman in Africa.

-Only 2 woman features on the list of the 20 richest people in Africa — Angola’s richest person, Isabel Dos Santos and Folorunsho Alakija from Nigeria.
+Only 2 woman features on the list of the 20 African Richest — Angola’s richest person, Isabel Dos Santos and Folorunsho Alakija from Nigeria.